JetBrains/jpa-buddy-documentation/reporting-issues/reporting-issues.md

     ![help-show-log](img/help-show-log.jpeg)

-4. The order of actions that must be done to reproduce the problem.
+4. The necessary steps to reproduce the problem.

 ## Issue Tracker